 If your money is starting to burn a hole in your pocket, you can invest it into more things than just new enclosures and unlocking new areas.
 There is a ‘club’ which you’ll gain access too which requires you to pay a large amount to level up.
 Levelling up brings with it new colour schemes, new decorations and even the odd benefit here and there.
 You’ll also be able to purchase upgrades to your stamina, health, and inventory space as well as buying new abilities.
 Finally, a shop will appear where you can buy toys for the slimes to play with.
 Throwing the slimes favourite toy into their enclosure will help keep them happy and less likely to try and escape (as the roof can, and will, get damaged).

 The latest thing I’ve unlocked is the factory.
 In here, you can throw in a load of plorts and rare materials in order to create machines to help you out.
-I’ve had a few mining devices which dig up rare materials and I’m currently saving up for an automated bot which will help me run the farm by harvesting the food and feeding the slimes for me when I’m out exploring!
-Every single time I turn on Slime Rancher I seem to find something new to see, do or unlock – it’s a never-ending grind-fest which is really enjoyable and truly addictive!
+I’ve had a few mining devices which dig up rare materials and I’m currently saving up for an automated bot that will help me run the farm by harvesting the food and feeding the slimes for me when I’m out exploring!
+Every single time I turn on Slime Rancher I seem to find something new to see, do or unlock – it’s a never-ending grind-fest that is really enjoyable and truly addictive!

 I almost forgot about this if I’m being honest as I’ve not personally tried it out yet.
 When you create a new game, one of the options is ‘Rush Mode’.
 This is a much more frantic take on the adventure as you have to race against the time in order to raise as much money as you can and make it to the end of the game.
-The big difference here, other than the timer, is the fact you have all the upgrades unlocked from the start and there are new massive Golden Slimes which explode into the rare Golden Slimes that are worth a lot if you throw food at them and collect their poop before they vanish.
+The big difference here, other than the timer, is the fact you have all the upgrades unlocked from the start and there are new massive Golden Slimes that explode into the rare Golden Slimes that are worth a lot if you throw food at them and collect their poop before they vanish.

-I usually only talk about the graphical and audio settings here, but I’m going to start to mention the issues I’ve had in this section as well – Slime Rancher isn’t a game which runs perfectly either I’m afraid.
+I usually only talk about the graphical and audio settings here, but I’m going to start to mention the issues I’ve had in this section as well – Slime Rancher isn’t a game that runs perfectly either I’m afraid.
 I would say about 90% of the time, with V-Sync off (on the PS4 Pro) it ran perfectly, it had no slow down, no lag, it ran nice and fast and looked great.
 However, Once I started getting more and more slimes, I noticed a lot of screen tearing and when the Boom Slimes all blow up in their prison, it can cause the game to stutter for a few seconds.
 It’s nothing major – turning V-Sync on fixes the screen tearing and the slowdown isn’t major.
 It’s just something I noticed.

 Visually I really adore Slime Rancher.
 The slimes are so darn cute!
 With their squidgy bodies and big derpy faces, they look awesome!
 The environments are also very colourful, the different areas all have their own ‘theme’, and you’re not restricted to the paths.
 If you have the jetpack, you can literally fly over barriers and find your own secret passages, even if you’re technically not supposed to be there.
 It’s a very open game.
 You can easily lose hours upon hours just hovering around taking in all the slimes in their natural habitat as they interact with each other.
 Not only has Slime Rancher got a toggle for V-Sync but it also has a Field of View slider from 60 to 90 – which is awesome!